sociomantic-tsunami/makd/README.rst

 project's layout.
 All sources files should be located in ``src/`` on the root of the project (you can override this by overriding the ``$(SRC)`` variable though).
-This is the bare minimum you have to know, but there are a few more conventions (for example, integration tests should go to ``test/``), they will be explained when explaining the features that rely on them.
+This is the bare minimum you have to know, but there are a few more conventions (for example, integration tests should go to the directory defined in ``$(INTEGRATIONTEST)``), they will be explained when explaining the features that rely on them.

 Top-level Makefile
 ------------------